 Will I have to pay income tax when I work in Monaco?

 Whether you have to pay tax when you work in Monaco will depend on where you are ordinarily resident and your nationality.
 If you are living in France but working in Monaco, you will be subject to French taxes, regardless of your nationality.
 Income tax in France kicks in on anything earned above 10,065 Euros, with a rate of 11% for earnings up to 25,659 Euros.
 After this, the rate is 30% up to 73,369 Euros, and then 41% up to 157,806 Euros.
 The highest income tax rate is 45%.

 While Monaco has no income tax rate, some residents who reside in the principality will still be required to pay tax.
 For example, French residents who live in Monaco must still pay French income tax.
 Additionally, those who hold a US passport or Green Card must also pay US income tax, as US taxes are based on citizenship, not residency.

-To learn more about living and working in Monaco, contact the real estate team at La Costa Properties Monaco.
+To learn more about living and working in Monaco, contact our Monaco real estate agency.